Molecular Pharmacology Courses

 Pharmacology 875, Lecture 7: Ethics in Research.
 The student will choose case studies of a real issue or situation in scientific ethics, for presentation in the ethics seminar.
 Prerequisites: Introductory course in biochemistry, molecular biology, and genetics and consent of instructor.

-Pharmacology 901: Molecular and Cellular Pharmacology Student and Faculty Seminars.
+Pharmacology 901: Molecular Pharmacology Student and Faculty Seminars.
 Class meets once a week, Tuesdays at noon.
 Students and staff present research reports of current interest.
 All MCP trainees are required to participate in this seminar series that is designed primarily to train the students in the art of effective speaking.
 Students are required to give a yearly Student Seminar presentation starting in their second year.
-This course permits trainees to improve their speaking skills, broaden their knowledge in molecular and cellular pharmacology.
+This course permits trainees to improve their speaking skills, broaden their knowledge in Molecular Pharmacology.
 See MCP Student Handbook for more details.

 Pharmacology 990: Rotations.
 This 3-4 credit course requires three rotations during the fall semester.
 Work is done under the direction of a faculty member.